 HP Multi Jet Fusion technology brings a decisive increase in productivity to the additive manufacturing sector.
 A reduction in production time means an increase in the complexity of the processes.
 More activity in less time.
 The standardization of operating sequences aimed at ensuring perfect replication required a few weeks of continuous testing and monitoring.
 Now, our plant is perfectly ready for a monitored manufacturing process using the innovative HP Fusion 3D Printer.

-The first ISO 9100 certifications in Italy that define stringent processes for HP Multijet Fusion technology
+The first italian company with ISO 9100 certification to define stringent processes for HP Multijet Fusion technology

 The HP 3D division has introduced a remarkable innovation in the additive manufacturing sector by introducing technology with unprecedented results.
 The Fusion 3D Printer raises the production speed of the additive components, thanks to state-of-the-art technological solutions.

-The American company presented its HP 3D Printer at the Formnext in Frankfurt last fall.
+The American company presented its HP 3D Printer at Formnext, in Frankfurt, last fallin the fall of 2016.
 Those present will remember the event organized within the multimedia arena just a few feet away from our stand.

 We purchased the system as soon as it was available to the Italian market and immediately placed it under constant functional stress, so that we were able to make the technology available to clients precisely at the moment when we were sure we could guarantee optimal results.